SwagataJ/blogya/README.md

 ## License

-Ledbetter is distributed under the MIT license.
+Blogya is distributed under the MIT license.